campbe13/sockets/README.md

    * will echo the data you type in back at you
    * `quit` will end the connection
    * check the socket source & dest while you are talking to the server `netstat -lan|less`
-Questons:
+# Questons:
 1. Can you talk to it from another user on the same box?
-Why, why not?
+Why or  why not?
 1. Can you talk to it from another box?
+Why or why not?
+1. Can you run the server code many times in the background?
+Why or why not?
+1. Can you run the server code using a different port?
+	1. copy the code to server2.py, change the port
+	2. run both `./server.py &` and `./server2.py &` at the same time, in the background
-Why, why not?
+	3. does it work?
+Why or why not?

 # multi connections